biopython/biopython.github.io/wiki/Split_large_file.md

 Problem
 -------

-With modern sequencing technologies it has become relatively cheap easy to generate very large datasets.
+With modern sequencing technologies it has become relatively cheap and easy to generate very large datasets.
 In fact, there are times when one can have too much data in one file, online resources like [PLAN](http://bioinfo.noble.org/plan) limit the size of users queries.
 In such cases it useful to be able to split a sequence file into a set of smaller files, each containing a subset of original file's sequences.